dhruv0154/Flint/README.md

 To get a local copy up and running, follow these simple steps.

 Prerequisites
-You will need a C++17 (or later) compatible compiler and CMake.
+You will need a C++17 (or later) compatible compiler and CMake with ninja.

 g++ / clang

 cmake >= 3.10

-Build & Run
+Build & Run:

 Clone the repo

-Bash
+Bash:
 git clone https://github.com/dhruv0154/Flint.git
-Create a build directory

-Bash
+Bash:

-cd flint
+cd "Tree Walk Interpreter"
-mkdir build && cd build
-Run CMake and build the project

-Bash

-cmake ..
-make
-Run the Flint interpreter!

-Bash
+Run the buildAndTest.bat file it will automatically run the test.flint code after compiling the source.

+Bash:
-./flint            # To run the REPL
+./flint.exe            # To run the REPL
 ./flint myscript.flint # To run a .flint file

-Project Status & Roadmap
+Project Status & Roadmap:
 Flint is an actively developed project.

 Current Stage: Fully functional Tree-Walk Interpreter.
 This version is stable and implements the full feature set described above.